 You can also try a solar-powered animal repeller.
 These are not only good for chipmunks, but lots of other destructive animals, including raccoons, moles, skunks, and deer, away from your property.
 I use the Broox repeller.
 You can buy it from Amazon here.

 - Do you have problem with unwanted animals in your area, garden, farm, etc.?
 Are they destroying your garden or eating the fruits?
 Do they bring many viruses to you?
 Let's start to use Broox Animal Repellent to solve your problems!
 This effective device helps you to get rid of unwelcome animal visitors.
 It contains a motion detector system which detects movements and emits powerful ultrasonic sound and flashing LED light.

 - Repel animals in a humane way: Broox Solar Ultrasonic Animal Repellent repels animals by emitting ultrasonic sound, alarm and LED flashing light.
-When the motion detector, detects a motion, it will trigger the ultrasonic speaker to emit a high frequency noise which makes animals uncomfortable (but not affect humans), therefore, keeps them away from the protected area.
+When the motion detector, detects a motion, it will trigger the ultrasonic speaker to emit a high frequency noise which makes animals uncomfortable, therefore, keeps them away from the protected area.

 - Solar Powered and Waterproof (normal rain): With a solar panel on the top of the device, it can be charged by solar energy, that benefits in energy saving and environmental protection.
 It also can be charged with included USB cord.
 This outdoor repellent uses high-grade material with the weatherproof and UV-protected construction, which can protect itself against water splashed from all directions and withstand normal rain, snow, or the harsh sun. it is perfect for garden, yard, farm, etc.